 About Fullerton Tool

 Fullerton Tool Company has been family owned and in full operation for over 70 years as they proudly manufacture solid carbide cutting tools for a vast variety of industries.
-Fullerton Tool has been located in Saginaw, Michigan since the company began in 1942 and they are the only location in the world that manufacturers Fullerton brand solid carbide cutting tools.
+Fullerton Tool has been located in Saginaw, Michigan since the company began in 1942 and they are the only location in the world that manufactures Fullerton brand solid carbide cutting tools.
 The company is a frontrunner in the manufacturing of solid carbide cutting tools as the employees and processes are dedicated to you – the customer.

 Fullerton is currently led by President Patrick Curry, the third generation successor for the company.
 Even though Fullerton Tool is family-owned, the manufacturing strengths and capabilities within the company far outweigh other tool manufacturers.
 The genuine passion for manufacturing is evident throughout the entire facility as each employee strives to provide high productivity rates while delivering the best in quality customer service.